k0pernicus/FrameTech/README.md

 # FrameTech

-An example of a game and the custom `FrameTech` engine.
+An example of a game and a custom rendering engine, using Vulkan.

-**This project is not compatible with a Vulkan SDK > 1.3.211.**
+**This project is not compatible with Vulkan SDK > 1.3.211.**

 This repository includes:

-1. a simple application (game),
+1. a simple application,
-2. a custom standard library for FrameTech, called `ftstd`,
+2. the rendering engine (`FrameTech`),
-3. a custom engine called `FrameTech`.
+3. a custom standard library (`ftstd`),

-The custom standard library, `ftstd` (for "FrameTech STanDard library"), is enough to run and debug the engine only, and has no purpose to run in PRODUCTION mode for the moment.
+The custom standard library, `ftstd` (for "FrameTech STanDard library"), is enough to run and debug the engine only, and has no ambition to be pushed in production.

-This engine is divided in several namespaces, or parts, like `Graphics`.
+`FrameTech` has no ambition to be pushed in production either.

 ## About externs

-This repository includes extern repositories / dependencies, like `imgui` or `glm` (for shaders specifications).
+This repository includes extern repositories / dependencies, like `imgui` or `glm`.
 Do not forget to run a `git submodule update` after cloning the _FrameTech_ repository.

-Thanks to Omar Cornut & the ImGui team for providing a such great tool for free, to the developers.
+Thanks to the ImGui and GLM teams for providing such great tools for free.

 ## Screenshots